 Beginning in March 2021, multiple putative class actions were filed in the U.S. District Court for the Southern District of New York by certain of the Company's stockholders against the Company and certain of the Company's officers alleging violations of federal securities laws.
 The lawsuits are captioned Zawatsky et al. v.
 Vroom, Inc. et al., Case No. 21-cv-2477; Holbrook v.
 Vroom, Inc. et al., Case No. 21-cv-2551; and Hudda v.
 Vroom, Inc. et al., Case No. 21-cv-3296.
 All three of the lawsuits assert similar claims under Sections 10(b) and 20(a) of the Exchange Act, and SEC Rule 10b-5.
 The complaints seek damages purportedly caused by alleged materially misleading statements and/or omissions by the Company and the named individual officers.
 In each case, the named plaintiff(s) seek to represent a proposed class of all persons who purchased or otherwise acquired the Company's securities during a period from June 9, 2020 to March 3, 2021 (in the case of Holbrook and Hudda), or November 11, 2020 to March 3, 2021 (in the case of Zawatsky).
-These cases are in preliminary stages, and the Company has not yet responded to the complaints.
+In August 2021, the Court consolidated the cases, appointed a lead plaintiff and lead counsel and ordered a consolidated amended complaint to be filed.
+The consolidated case is in preliminary stages, and the Company has not yet responded.
 The Company believes these lawsuits are without merit and intends to vigorously contest these claims.
 While the outcome of any complex legal proceeding is inherently unpredictable and subject to significant uncertainties, based upon information presently known to management, the Company believes that the potential liability, if any, will not have a material adverse effect on the Company's financial condition, cash flows, or results of operations.